LOGIN

 Processes & Interactions

 An old-growth forest isn't just a collection of old trees.
 It's an ecosystem comprising untold numbers of interactions between plants, animals, fungi, and bacteria.
-ELDERS explores these intricate cycles — from the geological foundations of the landscape to the dynamics of tree mortality and renewal — ultimately helping us see how a forest is more than the sum of its parts.
+ELDERS explores these intricate cycles — from the geological foundations of the landscape to the dynamics of tree mortality and renewal — to help us see how a forest is more than the sum of its parts.

 Similarities & Differences